Skip to Content

 If there is a state that has it all for rockhounds, then that state would be North Carolina.
 Here, in the western parts of the state, you can visit the famous Emerald Hollow Mine or the Elijah Mountain Gem Mine to find beautiful topaz specimens, emeralds, sapphires, rubies, and much, much more!

-These two legendary locations will satisfy all your needs.
-Franklin town, in general, is an area in North Carolina where you can find almost anything if you know where to look for it.
+These two legendary locations will meet all of your needs.
+Franklin, North Carolina, is a place where you can find almost anything if you know where to look.

-Yet, if you can’t reach those famous mines for some reason or don’t want to pay a fee to do your hobby, you can always go to the central parts of North Carolina to find topaz and other specimens.
+However, if you are unable to visit those famous mines for whatever reason or do not wish to pay a fee to pursue your hobby, you can always travel to the central parts of North Carolina to find topaz and other gemstones.

-For example, Crowder’s Mountain is an excellent place to find topaz, gold-bearing galena, or rutile crystals.
-In Granville County, explore the area of mining dumps, exposures, and stream gravels because they are highly likely to host topaz specimens.
+Crowder’s Mountain, for example, is an excellent source of topaz, gold-bearing galena, and rutile crystals.
+Exploration in Granville County should focus on mining dumps, exposures, and stream gravels because they are all likely to contain topaz.

 In Northwestern South Carolina, you can find topaz specimens at Bowens River and all its tributaries, especially in the gravels and slate exposures.